alexs00/RAGProto/README.md

     D --> E;
 ```

-When user uplodas a file it gets processed, indexed in vector database.
+When user uploads a file it gets processed, indexed in vector database.
 When user asks
 a question top N closest text chunks are picked up from the vector store.
 Then the application
 assesses if the provided chunks are relevant to the question and if yes, proceeds to generate
 an answer.
 If any of the documents is not relevant to the question the application